builders-blueprint-series/from-coder-to-engineer/front/contents-at-a-glance.md

 Tests are insurance.
 Your code gets so bad that an insurance company refuses to cover you.
 Your code is so bad that writing and maintaining tests is almost impossible.

+## DI Topics

+Injecting the Service Container
+Resolving from the Service Container
+Using Statements as "DI"
+Injection other than constructor
+[FromServices] Tag
+Fancy Injection - anything other than give me interface (configuration is exception) Fancy Registration - anything other than this equals that Service Locators in application code
+Writing your own DI container
+Modifying the existing DI container
+Swallowing registrations - singleton accepting transient Bad registration - not knowing how to register things Injecting excessive dependencies 5+
+Null checks on injected services